Pope Benedict XIV: Personality

 Benedict XIV was considered one of the best scholars to have sat on the papal throne, noted for his keen intellect and his consistent morals.
 Noted for his modesty, Horace Walpole procured for the pope a statue of him with an accompanying plaque.
 When the copy of the inscription was forwarded to Rome for approval, Benedict XIV smiled upon reading it and, shaking his head, exclaimed: "Alas!
-I am like the statues of the Piazza San Pietro — admirable at a distance but monstrous when seen at close quarters!"
+I am like the statues of the Piazza San Pietro – admirable at a distance but monstrous when seen at close quarters!"

-However, Benedict XIV also had his personal faults, unable to resist gambling in cards and was known for the use of profane language which one of his early biographers classified as "unfortunate phraseology".
-Despite his best efforts, the pontiff was unable to completely cut out bad language.
-A deeply pious man, Benedict XIV had a crucifix placed in every room, and it is said that the sight of a crucifix helped to restrain his poor language more often than not.
+Benedict XIV was an avid gambler.
+He frequently used profane language, which one of his early biographers called "unfortunate phraseology."
+He had a crucifix placed in every room, and it is said that seeing it helped restrain his colorful language.

-Despite his faults, Benedict XIV was jovial and was lucid until the very end.
+Benedict XIV was jovial and was lucid until the very end.
 To those who knew him, his blue eyes seemed to sparkle with humor and cordiality.